colindembovsky/ColinsALMCornerCheckinPolicies/README.md

 # Colins ALM CornerCheckin Policies

 ## NOTE
-This is verssion has been updated from Colin's original to support Visual Studio 2019 and 2022.
+This is version has been updated from Colin's original to support Visual Studio 2019 and 2022 using Microsoft's recommended was using a Shared Project for the code.
 The unit tests will only support the 2017 version of the extension as I don't have a Enterprise licence I cannot edit the fakes and re-test for the new implementations.

 ## Details
 TFVC Checkin policies (including Code Review checkin policy)